It's beginning to look a lot like Christmas and let's face it, there's one festive family who do December 25th like no other.

 Who could forget Duchess Meghan's historical first royal Christmas in 2017?
 Despite not being an official royal wife, Queen Elizabeth broke with protocol and invited Prince Harry's partner along to spend Christmas with her soon to be in-laws.

 It was the first time Duchess Catherine, Prince William, Prince Harry and Duchess Meghan were all pictured together and were soon dubbed "The Fab Four."

 A year later, the newly married Harry and Meghan (who was also pregnant with baby Archie!) again attended church alongside Kate and Wills in 2018.

-As we countdown to this year's celebrations, we round up the best Royal Family Christmas Day photos from over the years!
+As we countdown ring in Christmas 2020, we round up the best Royal Family Christmas Day photos from over the years